-A faculty-directed independent study focusing on the theory, methodology and practice of biblically-based Christian education to children.
-Attention will be given to the preparation and teaching of Bible lessons that are age and culture appropriate, the recruitment, training and supervision of volunteer teachers, the development and administration of ministry programs, and the assessment of curricula.
+A faculty-directed independent study focusing on the theory, methodology and practice of biblically-based Christian education for children.
+Attention will be given to the preparation and teaching of Bible lessons that are age and culture appropriate; the recruitment, training and supervision of volunteer teachers, the development and administration of ministry programs, and the assessment of curricula.
 The student will be involved in a supervised and evaluated teaching experience as part of the course.
-Prerequisite: program approval by MABS faculty and consent of the chairman of the Bible Department.